Early History of Three Springs

 Photo courtesy of

-Anthony E. C. & Geraldine L. Thomas
+& Anthony E. C. Thomas

-Hay cutting on Carter's farm in 1909
+Hay cutting on Carter's Fairview Farm in 1909

 Photo courtesy of Mrs Lois B. Lucas